5 questions to ask before choosing a health plan

 If you’ve saved up for medical expenses through a Health Savings Account (HSA), you may be able to afford a high deductible plan with a low premium.
 It will help pay for the covered expenses that your health plan doesn’t.
 You can set this up for yourself … or you may have an employer who will set it up for you.
 It’s tax deductible, you can receive contributions from anyone, and unspent funds carry over from year to year.

-Need additional help navigating today’s uncertain health landscape?
-Call the friendly licensed agents at Mylo!
+The health insurance market is constantly changing this year!
+Call the friendly licensed agents at Mylo to find the most up-to-date options for you.
 We look forward to helping you out, even if you just want advice.Let's Talk!